Persistence in Cybersecurity

 There are many ways a threat actor can achieve persistence.
 They might install a rootkit or other type of malware that can survive system reboots, or they might exploit a vulnerability in the system's software or hardware.
 They might also use social engineering techniques to trick users into granting them ongoing access.

-Rootkits and malware
+Rootkits and common malware persistence mechanisms

 Rootkits are a type of malware that are designed to hide their presence and activity on a system.
 They can be particularly effective for achieving persistence because they can often survive system reboots and can be difficult to detect and remove.
 Rootkits can also provide a threat actor with a high level of control over a system, allowing them to carry out a wide range of malicious activities.